crisidev/qrsync/README.md

 found the amazing [qrcp](https://github.com/claudiodangelis/qrcp) and I took some ideas from it and implemented also the possibility to copy file from the mobile device to the computer running QrSync.

-### Dependencies
-QrSync depends on Rocket, which only builds against nightly >= 1.42.

-### Platform
-QrSync has been tested on Linux and MacOSX.
-If you are interesting in having this running on Windows, please see [this issue](https://github.com/crisidev/qrsync/issues/1).

 ### Install
+Travis-CI releases [binaries](https://github.com/crisidev/qrsync/releases) for various architectures when a new tag is pushed:
+* x84-64 Linux GNU
+* x86-64 Linux Musl
+* x86-64 Darwin
+* x86-64 Windows
+* aarch64 Linux GNU
+* aarch64 Linux Musl
+* arm Linux GNU
+* armv7 Linux GNU

+Alternatively you can install the latest tag directly from [crates.io](https://crates.io/crates/qrsync):
 ```sh
 ❯❯❯ cargo install qrsync
 ```

+### Rust version
+QrSync depends on Rocket, which only builds against nightly >= 1.42.

+### Platforms support
+QrSync has been tested on Linux and MacOSX.

+It currently also build against Windows, but it has not being tested.
+On \*nix it uses [pnet](https://github.com/libpnet/libpnet) to auto discover the primary interface and its IP address and bind against it.
+Pnet have a some complex dependencies to build against Windows (see [here](https://github.com/libpnet/libpnet#windows) for more info), so on this platform QrSync makes the `--ip-address` command-line option mandatory and `pnet` is not built at all.

 ### Operational modes
 QrSync can run in two mode, depending on command line options: